skygemyang/EGR590/Final_Report.md

 **Results**

 We failed to train the model when setting resizing width and height standards for input images at 608 because of the memory limitation on Google Colab.
-All other trainings based on 1200 training images, or 2000 training images, or 2000 training images with modification of saturation/exposure/ignore\_thresh parameters are successfully completed in about 5 hours on Google Colab.
-In all training conditions, the average loss stops decreasing after ~300 batches (Figure 1), yet the mean average precision (mAP@0.5) does not reach a plateau over 0.99 until ~3300 iterations (Figure 2).
+All other trainings based on 1200 training images, or 2000 training images, or 2000 training images with modification of saturation/exposure/ignore\_thresh parameters were successfully completed in about 5 hours on Google Colab.
+In all training conditions, the average loss stopped decreasing after ~300 batches (Figure 1), yet the mean average precision (mAP@0.5) does not reach a plateau over 0.99 until ~3300 iterations (Figure 2).
 Therefore, we chose the weights obtained after training 4000 batches of images to test the model.

 <img src="Report_images/Figure_1.png">